misutesu-desu/MudaRemote/README.md

     // NEW: DK Power Management
     "dk_power_management": true,           // (Default: false) If true, checks kakera power in $tu and only uses $dk if necessary (needs $tu access).

+    // NEW: Only Chaos Keys Filter
+    "only_chaos": false,                   // (Default: false) If true, only clicks kakera buttons on characters with 10+ keys (chaos keys).

     // --- HUMANIZATION (Recommended for high-risk accounts) ---
     "humanization_enabled": true,          // (Default: false) If true, uses humanized waiting after resets.
     "humanization_window_minutes": 40,     // (Default: 40) Add a random wait up to this duration after the reset time.